Celebrating 75+ Years of Inspiring Lifelong Success!

-To provide state-of-the-art programs and services setting the standard for the education, habilitation and treatment of individuals with developmental disabilities.
+To provide state-of-the-art programs and services setting the standard for the education, habilitation and treatment of people with intellectual and developmental disabilities.

 Holy Childhood was founded in 1946 by educators and community leader visionaries who believed in the value of every person regardless of their abilities.